cloudfoundry/routing-release/README.md

 1. Finally, update your cf-release deployment to enable support for the Routing API, included in this release.

-	If you don't already have one, create a file for overriding property of cf-release.
-In the context of manifest generation, we call this file a stub.
-The name of the file doesn't matter; you could call it `cf-boshlite-stub.yml`.
-Add the following to this file.
+	If you don't already have one, create a file for overriding manifest properties of cf-release.
+In the context of manifest generation, we call this file a stub; you could name it `cf-boshlite-stub.yml`.
+Add the following properties to this file.
+When you re-generate the manifest, these values will override the defaults in the manifest.

 		properties:
 		  router: